Avoiding accidental fires in the home

 ‘STOP Fire’ is an easy to remember fire safety tool for everyone to use.
 It’s an instant checklist focusing on fire safety basics:

-- smoke alarms - make sure you have at least one working smoke alarm on every floor
+- smoke alarms - make sure you have at least one working smoke alarm on every floor (think about extra alarms in the most used rooms such as living rooms and bedrooms)

 - test weekly - test your smoke alarm weekly or ask someone to check it for you